 HISTORY: The site is historical because on April 6, 1865, the Black Thursday of the Confederacy, Gen. Robert E. Lee's Army of Northern Virginia lost 7,700 men, including eight generals, in the battles of Sailor's Creek.
 This defeat was key to Lee's decision to surrender at Appomattox Court House 72 hours later, thus ending the war in Virginia.
 Click here to download a brochure that details the battle.

 FRIENDS GROUP: Feel like lending a hand?
-The Sailor’s Creek Battlefield Historical State Park Friends group is a hands-on volunteer 501c3 organization dedicated to preserving and supporting the park.
+The Friends of Sailor’s Creek Battlefield Historical State Park is a hands-on volunteer 501c3 organization dedicated to preserving and supporting the park.
 Visit this website or email firstname.lastname@example.org for more information.